emsaldarriaga/emsaldarriaga/src/posts/2021-10-04-north-america.md

 coverImage: img3.jpeg
 ---
 1. The value of reducing uncertainty of HIV-prevalence estimates at the zip code level.
 A Case of study in Atlanta, Georgia
-    *   Estimating HIV-prevalence point estimates and uncertainty bounds at the zip code level using existing data.
+    *   Estimating HIV-prevalence point estimates and uncertainty bounds at the zip code level using existing data.*Lusted Award Finalist, 43rd Annual Meeting of the Society for Medical Decision Making, October 2021*
     *   Calibrating an HIV transmission model at the zip code level using city-level target parameters
     *   Develop a decision model for the relationship between zip code estimates of HIV-prevalence, allocated resources, and health outcomes
     *   Quantify the expected value of perfect and partial information of reducing decision uncertainty when using local HIV-prevalence estimates